kubernetes/enhancements/keps/sig-api-machinery/2876-crd-validation-expression-language/README.md

 ##### Function Library Updates

+Any changes to the CEL function library will make it possible for CRD authors to create CRDs that are incompatible with all previous Kubernetes releases that supported CEL.
+Because of this incompatibility, changing the function library will need to carefully considered and kept to a minimum.
+All changes will need to be limited to function additions.

-Any function library changes must follow the [API Changes](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api_changes.md) guidelines.
+Any function library change must follow the [API Changes](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api_changes.md) guidelines.
 Since a change to the function library is a change to the `x-kubernetes-validations.rule` field, it must be introduced one Kubernetes release prior to when it may be included in create/update requests to CRDs.
 Specifically: